Force-Constrained Visual Policy: Safe Robot-Assisted Dressing via Multi-Modal Sensing: Experiments

 \subsection{Real-World Human Study}

 \textbf{Experimental Setup:} Figure~\ref{fig:real_world_pose_and_garment} shows the setup for our real-world human study.
-We use the Sawyer robot for executing the dressing task along with the Sawyer's built-in force sensing.
+We use the Sawyer robot for executing the dressing task, and measured the force at the Sawyer robot’s end-effector (wrist) using Sawyer's built-in force sensing.
 The robot movement (action) is the delta translation and rotation of the end-effector, and is executed using the Sawyer’s built-in IK solver and an impedance controller.
 We use a single Intel RealSense D435i camera to capture the point cloud observations of the scene.
+We compare our method with the following two baselines: